sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Repository:

-: A repository is a specific controller type that contains functions to store information of a particular kind - typically data transported on the data plane, but potentially also data and metadata from the control and management plane.
+: A repository is a specific controller type that contains functions to consume, store and provide information of a particular kind - typically data transported on the data plane, but potentially also data and metadata from the control and management plane.
 A single repository may provide the functions of more than one specific repository type (i.e. configuration baseline repository, assessment results repository, etc.)

 SACM Role: